f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   PUT https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-interfaces:interfaces/"interface=mgmt-aggr"

 In the body of the API call enter the following, you'll be creating an interface called **mgmt-aggr**, and setting an aggregate Id of the same name.
+Once you enter the following API call you will likely be disconnected from the controllers, so you'll need to configure the upstream switch for ink aggregation with LACP.

 .. code-block:: json